ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

     - Person-time spent covered by SQ-LNS per 100,000 PY (:ref:`see difference between coverage and utilization here <utilization-definition>`)

+  *Simulation outcomes needed for verification and validation only:*

+    - Cause incidence, remission, and excess mortality rates

+    - Wasting and stunting risk effects

 **Requested outputs for primary outcomes** with minimum required stratification beyond defaults (additional stratification requested below if needed for V&V):

   Default strata: